-When analyzed individually, all three independent variables had a significant effect on native biomass/individual (P<0.001 for each variable), with native species possessing the greatest effect size out of the three variables [Table 2A].
-Furthermore, the global model (interaction between Native Species by Water Treatment by Brome Treatment) displayed there was significant interaction between the three variables in determining native biomass/individual (P = 0.032); this model possessed an R^2 = 0.505 [Table 2A].
-Averaged across all of the water treatments, Phacelia possessed the greatest biomass/individual while Salvia possessed the lowest biomass/individual [Figure 4].
+When analyzed individually, all three independent variables had a significant effect on native biomass/individual (P<0.001 for each variable), with native species possessing the greatest effect size out of the three variables [Table 2A].hmmm Furthermore, the global model (interaction between Native Species by Water Treatment by Brome Treatment) displayed there was significant interaction between the three variables in determining native biomass/individual (P = 0.032); this model possessed an R^2 = 0.505 [Table 2A].
+OK – a bit confusing – state findings more directly

+Species identity, watering, and brome all significantly influenced mean native biomass per individual plant and the interaction terms were also significant (Table X, Figure Z).
+Then dig in and state what was different using post hoc tests – first species, then water, then brome effect BUT interaction terms were significant in the stats model that means that you interpret the results based on in interactions – MAIN one we want to know is does competition get MORE or LESS intense with drought – so water*brome interaction term significant – and does it change by species – the response… then do the same for the reciprocal native effect on brome!
+Phacelia had the greatest mean biomass per individual plant etc… while Salvia possessed the lowest biomass/individual [Figure 4].
 For all native plants, the 330mm treatment always produced greater biomass/individual than the 80mm treatment, however there was not a smooth increasing trend of biomass/individual across increasing water availability [Figure 4].
 Phacelia biomass/individual was only significantly greater between the brome and no brome treatments at the 330mm treatment (P = 0.007).
 Plantago had significantly lower biomass/individual at the 80mm, 150mm and 200mm treatments when grown with brome (80mm: P = 0.007; 150mm: P = 0.016; 200mm: P = 0.16).
-Salvia has significantly lower biomass/individual with brome at the 80mm treatment (80mm: P = 0.006).
+Salvia has significantly lower biomass/individual with brome at the 80mm treatment (80mm: P = 0.006). then add the interaction term – most important not just species – is the water*brome interaction term significant – if so does brome have a greater or less impact on natives with drought?

 5) Brome Mortality

-Water treatment (P<0.001) and native species (P<0.001) were both significant in determining brome mortality [Table 1B].
-Furthermore, the model of native species by water treatment was not significant in determining brome mortality (R^2 = 0.338).
-Across all water treatments, brome possessed the greatest mortality when grown with Phacelia, and the lowest Mortality when grown with Salvia (P<0.001) [Figure 5B].
-Brome mortality was significantly higher at the 80mm water treatment across all three native species (Plantago: P = 0.005; Phacelia: P = 0.001; Salvia: P = 0.006) [Figure 5B].
+Brome mortality was negatively impacted by drought and natives (Table XX, Figure).
+Phacelia induced the lowest?
+Mortality to brome? when grown with Salvia (P<0.001) [Figure 5B]. etc see above how to write up results

 6) Brome Biomass/Individual

-Native species was the only variable that had a significant effect on brome biomass/individual (P<0.001); the effects of water treatment were not significant [Table 2B].
-Furthermore, the combined model of native species by water treatment was also not significant in determining brome biomass/individual (R^2=0.256) [Table 2B].
-Brome biomass/individual was greatest with Salvia, across all water treatments and lowest when grown with Phacelia, across all water treatments (P<0.001) [Figure 5C].
-However, within each native species treatment, brome biomass/individual did not differ significantly across the water treatments.
-When grown with Salvia, increased water availability tended to increase brome biomass/individual, whereas when grown with Plantago and Phacelia, increasing water availability decreased brome biomass/individual [Figure 5C].
-However, none of these trends were significant.
+Mean brome biomass per individual was significantly reduced by native species presence?
+Relative to brome grown on its own?
+Or by increasing densities of natives?
+(Table with stats, Figure).
+Drought did not significantly influence mean biomass per individual brome plant (…).
+Salvia reduced brome biomass the least and phacelia the most (stats, fig). that’s it…

+Also – you could reduce number of subsections to

+Confirmation of water treatment effects on soil moisture

+Native responses to drought and competition

+Brome responses to drought and competition

+WAY CLEARER that way – THEN work backwards and ensure hypothesis and predictions matches this structure in both methods, results, and your flow in the Discussion too.
+Make is easy for the readers

 Discussion